elatov/elatov.github.io/_posts/2012-09-04-vcap5-dcd-objective-3-6-determine-datacenter-management-options-for-a-vsphere-5-physical-design.md

 >
 > UMDS 5.0 supports patch recalls and notifications.
 A patch is recalled if the released patch has problems or potential issues.
 After you download patch data and notifications with UMDS, and export the downloads so that they become available to the Update Manager server, Update Manager deletes the recalled patches and displays the notifications on the Update Manager Notifications tab.

-This helps out if you have a secure environment and your VUM service and(or) hosts don&#8217;t have access to internet.
+This helps out if you have a secure environment and your VUM service and(or) hosts don't have access to internet.
 You can then setup UMDS on another network and then export the repository to a file or over the network.
-You can then configure the VUM service to use that repository, from &#8220;<a href="http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-update-manager-50-install-administration-guide.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-update-manager-50-install-administration-guide.pdf']);">Installing and Administering VMware vSphere Update Manager 5.0</a>&#8220;:
+You can then configure the VUM service to use that repository, from "<a href="http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-update-manager-50-install-administration-guide.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-update-manager-50-install-administration-guide.pdf']);">Installing and Administering VMware vSphere Update Manager 5.0</a>":

 > **Configuring the Update Manager Download Sources**
 > You can configure the Update Manager server to download patches and extensions for ESX/ESXi hosts or upgrades for virtual appliances either from the Internet or from a shared repository of UMDS data.
 You can also import patches and extensions for ESX/ESXi hosts manually from a ZIP file.
 >
 > If your deployment system is connected to the Internet, you can use the default settings and links for downloading upgrades, patches, and extensions to the Update Manager repository.
 You can also add URL addresses to download virtual appliance upgrades or third-party patches and extensions.
 Third-party patches and extensions are applicable only to hosts that are running ESX/ESXi 4.0 and later.

 You can also use PowerCLI to automate testing and download of patches.
-Check out the VMware Blog &#8220;<a href="http://blogs.vmware.com/vipowershell/2010/03/now-available-powercli-cmdlets-for-vcenter-update-manager.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://blogs.vmware.com/vipowershell/2010/03/now-available-powercli-cmdlets-for-vcenter-update-manager.html']);">Now Available: PowerCLI cmdlets for vCenter Update Manager!</a>&#8220;.
+Check out the VMware Blog "<a href="http://blogs.vmware.com/vipowershell/2010/03/now-available-powercli-cmdlets-for-vcenter-update-manager.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://blogs.vmware.com/vipowershell/2010/03/now-available-powercli-cmdlets-for-vcenter-update-manager.html']);">Now Available: PowerCLI cmdlets for vCenter Update Manager!</a>".

-If you don&#8217;t want to use VUM because you don&#8217;t have a big environment there are alternatives.
+If you don't want to use VUM because you don't have a big environment there are alternatives.
 First you can create your own custom image with Image Builder.
-For more information check out the VMware blog &#8220;<a href="http://blogs.vmware.com/vsphere/2012/04/using-the-vsphere-esxi-image-builder-cli.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://blogs.vmware.com/vsphere/2012/04/using-the-vsphere-esxi-image-builder-cli.html']);">Using the vSphere ESXi Image Builder CLI</a>&#8220;.
-There is also a pretty example in &#8220;<a href="http://www.vmware.com/files/pdf/products/vsphere/VMware-vSphere-Evaluation-Guide-1.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://www.vmware.com/files/pdf/products/vsphere/VMware-vSphere-Evaluation-Guide-1.pdf']);">VMware vSphere 5.0 Evaluation Guide Volume One</a>&#8220;.
+For more information check out the VMware blog "<a href="http://blogs.vmware.com/vsphere/2012/04/using-the-vsphere-esxi-image-builder-cli.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://blogs.vmware.com/vsphere/2012/04/using-the-vsphere-esxi-image-builder-cli.html']);">Using the vSphere ESXi Image Builder CLI</a>".
+There is also a pretty example in "<a href="http://www.vmware.com/files/pdf/products/vsphere/VMware-vSphere-Evaluation-Guide-1.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://www.vmware.com/files/pdf/products/vsphere/VMware-vSphere-Evaluation-Guide-1.pdf']);">VMware vSphere 5.0 Evaluation Guide Volume One</a>".
 From that document, here is a good image that depicts Image Builder:

 <a href="http://virtuallyhyper.com/wp-content/uploads/2012/09/image_builder.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2012/09/image_builder.png']);"><img class="alignnone size-full wp-image-3341" title="image_builder" src="http://virtuallyhyper.com/wp-content/uploads/2012/09/image_builder.png" alt="image builder VCAP5 DCD Objective 3.6 – Determine Datacenter Management Options for a vSphere 5 Physical Design " width="520" height="304" /></a>.

 You can also just use powerCLI, vCLI, vMA, or esxcli to install patches manually.
-All of the examples are listed in VMware blog &#8220;<a href="http://blogs.vmware.com/vsphere/2012/02/quickest-way-to-patch-an-esxesxi-using-the-command-line.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://blogs.vmware.com/vsphere/2012/02/quickest-way-to-patch-an-esxesxi-using-the-command-line.html']);">Quickest Way to Patch an ESX/ESXi Using the Command-line</a>&#8220;.
+All of the examples are listed in VMware blog "<a href="http://blogs.vmware.com/vsphere/2012/02/quickest-way-to-patch-an-esxesxi-using-the-command-line.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://blogs.vmware.com/vsphere/2012/02/quickest-way-to-patch-an-esxesxi-using-the-command-line.html']);">Quickest Way to Patch an ESX/ESXi Using the Command-line</a>".
 From the blog:

 > Here is an example of using the local esxcli utility for an ESXi 5.0 host.
 The patch bundle needs to be uploaded to ESXi host using scp or winSCP and then specifying the full path on the command-line:
 >